sfc-gh-bculberson/Summit2025-DE214/README.md

 In this hands-on lab, you'll build a production-ready streaming data pipeline using Python and Snowflake's new Rowset API.
 Learn how to efficiently ingest real-time data streams into Snowflake, create automated aggregations, and visualize insights through an interactive Streamlit application.
 You'll walk away with practical experience in modern data engineering techniques and a functional end-to-end pipeline that can handle continuous data flows at scale.

-Docs for Snowpipie Streaming Rowset API Private Preview: https://docs.snowflake.com/en/LIMITEDACCESS/snowpipe-streaming-rowset-api/rowset-api-intro
+Docs for Snowpipe Streaming Rowset API Private Preview: https://docs.snowflake.com/en/LIMITEDACCESS/snowpipe-streaming-rowset-api/rowset-api-intro

 ## Database Setup